 Chinese Money Plants, also known by their latin name Pilea, are one of the easiest plants to propagate.
 So much so that many people call it the Pass On Plant because they make the perfect gift for friends and family.
-There is only really one successful way of propagating your pilea and that is through the growth of babies/pups.
+There is only really one successful method and that is through the growth of babies/pups.
 These can either grow directly off the stem or as offshoots under the soil which pop up next to the mother plant.

 Why propagate a Pilea Peperomioides?

-Before we get started you might be wondering why it’s beneficial to propagate a Pilea plant?
+Before we get started you might be wondering why it’s beneficial to propagate your plant?
 Well here are a few good reasons:

 Create more plants for free!

-If you accidentally overwatered, over-fertilised or mistreated your Pilea plant and it has started to die, sometimes the best way to save it is by taking the healthy pups and propagating them to form new plants entirely.
+If you accidentally overwatered, over-fertilised or mistreated your plant and it has started to die, sometimes the best way to save it is by taking the healthy pups off the mother plant.

 To avoid your Pilea becoming root-bound.